6 min read

 6. Consider loyalty programs

 Another way of incentivizing repeat purchases is through loyalty programs.
-Discounts, early access to new products, gamified points system – these are all ways to keep customers coming back, especially for replenishable goods that customers constantly need to buy.
+Discounts, early access to new products, gamified points system – these are all ways to get customers to develop brand loyalty and keep them coming back, especially for replenishable goods that customers constantly need to buy.

 7. Deploy retargeting to increase conversions

-Cart abandoners or customers who viewed your site without purchasing can be brought back through retargeting .
+Cart abandoners or customers who viewed your site without purchasing can be brought back through retargeting.
 The good thing about retargeting is that you can reach customers through ads even if they were viewing your website as a guest, without logging into an account.
-This is done through code snippets on your website which analyze their behavior and interests on your own channels as well as external sites, or through a customer list upload.
+This is done through code snippets on your website which analyze their behavior and interests on your own channels, or through a customer list upload.

 Machine learning can help you take this even further by identifying patterns in customers’ purchase histories to predict their future behavior, and see which potential customers are more likely to buy.
 So, you can prioritize accordingly.